autobrr/autobrr/README.md

 ### Shared seedbox

-We have support for a couple of providers out of the box and if yours are missing then please write on Discord so we add support.
+We have support for a couple of providers out of the box.
+In case your provider is missing then please contact us on Discord, so we add support.

 The scripts require some input but does most of the work.